Nicole L. Woods

 M.A., Ph.D., Visual Studies and Critical Theory, University of California, Irvine

-Nicole L. Woods is a historian of modern and contemporary art history, criticism, and theory with a focus on the neo-avant-garde, performance art, gender studies, and the history of photography.
+Nicole L. Woods is a historian of modern and contemporary art history, criticism, and theory with a focus on the neo-avant-garde, performance and conceptual art, gender studies, critical race theory, taste cultures, and the history of photography.
 Her current book project is the first in-depth study of the pioneering and diverse practice of American Fluxus artist, Alison Knowles (b.1933).
 A second project surveys the convergence of feminism, political radicalism, and expanded media practices in the late 1960s-2000s.
-Woods’s present research also includes a consideration of the widespread use of food as an object of contemplation, consumption, and display in the work of several late 20th century artists, including Knowles, Martha Rosler, Gordon Matta-Clark, Tom Marioni, and Rirkrit Tiravanija.
-Her essays and criticism have appeared in Performance Research, X-TRA: A Contemporary Art Quarterly, Radical Philosophy, and caa.reviews.
-A review of Charlotte Moorman’s recent retrospective is forthcoming from Art Journal.
+Woods’s present research also includes a consideration of the widespread use of food as an object of consumption and critique in the work of several late 20th century artists, including Knowles, Martha Rosler, Gordon Matta-Clark, Tom Marioni, and Rirkrit Tiravanija.
+She is currently finishing separate articles on Mary Kelly, Bob Thompson, and Gabriel Orozco.
+Her essays and criticism have appeared in Art Journal, Performance Research, X-TRA: A Contemporary Art Quarterly, Radical Philosophy, caa.reviews, and the Walker Art Center.

 Woods's teaching surveys the history of modern and contemporary art, especially in Western Europe and North America.
-Courses include: 19th Century European Painting; 20th Century Modernism; Contemporary Art, 1945-2000; Art of the 1960s; Postwar American Art; Dada and Surrealism; Avant-Garde Women; Gender and Performance Art; Pop/Fluxus/Minimalism; and the History of Photography.
-Specialized seminars have covered topics such as: activism and post-studio art practice; performance, gender, and the body; and institutional critique and conceptual art.
+Courses include: Global Modernism; 20th Century Modernism; 19th Century European Painting; Contemporary Art and Theory, 1945-2000; Performance Art and Time-Based Media; Pop/Fluxus/Minimalism; and the History of Photography.
+Specialized seminars have covered topics such as: activism and post-studio art practice; performance, gender, and the body; the historical avant-gardes; institutional critique and conceptual art.
 Before joining the AAHD department at Notre Dame, she taught at the University of California, Irvine and Loyola Marymount University, Los Angeles.